argon-chat/nvim/README.md

 # Credits

 1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
 It made a lot of things easier!
+2) Nvchad itself https://github.com/NvChad/NvChad, This repository is a packaged nvchad distribution and would not be possible if ncvhad did not exist.